ellenzhang660/payroll/README.md

 Available Models
     LagLlama finetuning + evaluation

-TODO
+# TODO

-# syntehtic data generation
+synthetic data generation
-# generate hundreds and thousands of data sample
-# but only evaluate on the actual people
-# forecast, fraud detection, anamoly etc.
+generate hundreds and thousands of data sample but only evaluate on the actual people forecast, fraud detection, anamoly etc.